grace-notes/website/contents/topics/life-of-christ.md

 trouble, I will deliver him and honor him.
 With long life will I satisfy him and show him my salvation.’”

-- This Psalm is about trust in God, and how God responds to those who love Him.
+-- This Psalm is about trust in God, and how God responds to those who love Him.

-- Especially pertinent is the conditional clause of verse 9: “If you make the most high your dwelling” This means that the following verses depend on the fulfillment of this condition.
+-- Especially pertinent is the conditional clause of verse 9: “If you make the most high your dwelling” This means that the following verses depend on the fulfillment of this condition.

-· Christ could not demand that God send his angels to cushion up his fall… that would be putting God to the test, as what happened in the wilderness at the waters of Meribah.
+&bull; Christ could not demand that God send his angels to cushion up his fall… that would be putting God to the test, as what happened in the wilderness at the waters of Meribah.

-· This test appears to be about the establishment of Christ’s earthly authority.
+&bull; This test appears to be about the establishment of Christ’s earthly authority.
 A good miracle in front of thousands of temple worshippers including the most important men in Israel would well establish Christ’s authority among the Jews.

-· How soon they forget.
+&bull; How soon they forget.
 Christ was only forty days before the object of the triple miracle of His baptism.
 The heavens split open; the voice of God spoke; the Spirit descended in the form of a dove.
 Yet this miracle, probably in front of those same leaders who were now below in the temple court, did not convince the people to follow Christ.

-· The spiritual gift of miracles would establish Christ’s authority at the proper time.
+&bull; The spiritual gift of miracles would establish Christ’s authority at the proper time.
 This was not that time.
 The gift of miracles functions under the sovereignty of the Spirit so that He chooses the time the place and the miracle to be performed.

-· The devil is trying to promote Christ before God could promote Him.
+&bull; The devil is trying to promote Christ before God could promote Him.
 The devil is attempting to foist onto Christ an Aaron’s rod that budded scenario.
 He is attempting to do so by quoting Scripture that sounds right.

-· Christ rightfully sorts this one out, and quotes Deuteronomy 6:16.
+&bull; Christ rightfully sorts this one out, and quotes Deuteronomy 6:16.
 The full passage through verse 19 goes like this: “Do not test the Lord your God as you did at Massah.
 Be sure to keep the commands of the Lord your God and the stipulations and decrees he has given you.
 Do what is right